-Should direction be given to proceed the next steps would be:

-- 1. Obtain permission and MOU with Squaw-Alpine

-- 2. Obtain approval from Forest Service

-- 3. Submit FAA and FCC applications

-- 4. Develop RFP for project
+Should direction be given to proceed the next steps would be: - 1.
+Obtain permission and MOU with Squaw-Alpine - 2.
+Obtain approval from Forest Service - 3.
+Submit FAA and FCC applications as soon as possible - 4.
+Develop RFP for project POSSIBLE LOCATIONS FOR AN AWOS